ome/omero-guide-scripts/docs/execute_scripts.rst

 The server-side Python scripts on OMERO can be accessed via both the OMERO.web and OMERO.insight user interfaces.
 The scripts are typically uploaded by an administrator or a restricted administrator of the OMERO.server and can be run by any user on the server.

-First we show an example of a server-side script with a customized UI.
+First, we show an example of a server-side script with a customized UI.

 Secondly, two examples are presented showing the experience from the user interface of OMERO.web (Batch ROI export and Kymograph).